‘RHOA’ Star Porsha Williams Shuts Instagram Down By Showing Off Her Curves In A Cheetah Print Dress

 “Beauty is not what’s on the outside, but what comes from within & until any of these ladies realize that they will NEVER reach @porsha4real status when it comes to FLAWLESSLY BEAUTIFUL,” another follower commented.

-Before showing off her voluptuous figure, Williams shared photos with the ladies she was with on Thursday night.
-The entrepreneur was seen spending time with Shamea Morton, Marlo Hampton and Tanya Sam.
-While none of the three women have their own peach, they have been on the Bravo reality series frequently as friends of the show.
+Before showing off her voluptuous figure, Williams shared photos standing with the three other ladies she was with on Thursday night.
+The entrepreneur has been spending time with Shamea Morton, Marlo Hampton and Tanya Sam.
+While none of these women have their own peach, they have frequently appeared on the Bravo reality series as friends of the show.

-In the photos, the four women all went with the cheetah theme for their outfits.
-Morton wore a cheetah dress as well, though hers was a maxi dress and long sleeves.
+In the photos, the four women all went with cheetah themes for their outfits.
+Morton wore a cheetah dress as well, though hers was maxi length and had long sleeves.
 Hampton wore a lime green cheetah outfit, with a flowy shirt and pants.
-Sam went for a more conservative look, wearing a button-down top with cheetah prints and black pants with cheetah prints on the side.
+Sam went for a more conservative look, wearing a buttoned-down top with cheetah prints and black pants with cheetah prints on the side.

 At the time of writing, the photos of all four of the women received more than 30,000 likes and more than 300 comments.

 While Williams didn’t specify what she was celebrating with her co-stars, she recently made a positive stride in her finances.
 Yahoo!
-News reports that the reality star paid off an “outstanding” bill over her state taxes.
-The outlet reports that Williams paid a reported $28,000 to settle a tax bill that was placed to her earlier this year.
+News reports that the reality star paid off an “outstanding” bill covering her state taxes.
+The outlet states that Williams paid a reported $28,000 to settle a tax bill owed since earlier this year.
 Williams was reportedly at risk of losing her property and assets in Georgia if she didn’t make her payment.